CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareFolder.md

 HasVmwareFolder returns a boolean if a field has been set.

+### SetVmwareFolderNil

+`func (o *VirtualizationVmwareFolder) SetVmwareFolderNil(b bool)`

+ SetVmwareFolderNil sets the value for VmwareFolder to be an explicit nil

+### UnsetVmwareFolder
+`func (o *VirtualizationVmwareFolder) UnsetVmwareFolder()`

+UnsetVmwareFolder ensures that no value is present for VmwareFolder, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)